 David Broder is a historian of the Italian far-right.
 He is a regular contributor to the New Statesman and Internazionale, writing about Italian politics, as well as Europe editor for Jacobin.
 His writing has also appeared in the New York Times, the Guardian, the Independent, New Left Review and Tribune.
 He is the author of The Rebirth of Italian Communism: Dissident Communists in Rome, 1943-44 and First They Took Rome: How the Populist Right Conquered Italy.

-'Meticulously researched and engagingly written by an author with a longstanding knowledge of Italy and interest in its politics and culture, this is a must read for all those who want to understand what is happening in the country and what may soon happen elsewhere.'- Dr Paolo Gerbaudo, Reader in Digital Politics, Department of Digital Humanities, King's College London
+'Meticulously researched and engagingly written by an author with a longstanding knowledge of Italy and interest in its politics and culture.
+This is a must read for all those who want to understand what is happening in the country and what may soon happen elsewhere'- Paolo Gerbaudo, Reader in Digital Politics, Department of Digital Humanities, King's College London

-‘Is it fascism really a “thing of the past”?
+'Is fascism really a 'thing of the past'?
 Broder shines a light on what the Italian post-fascists keep in the shadows, the ferocity of their syncretic ideology, and their lumbering contradictions.
-A sharp, richly documented survey of the perennial — shameless — rebranding of the Italian far right, from historical fascism to the Present.’- Carlo Greppi, Historian
+A sharp, richly documented survey of the perennial - shameless - rebranding of the Italian far right, from historical fascism to the present’- Carlo Greppi, Historian

-‘This is a very important book that should be read by anyone concerned about the resurgence of far right and (post)fascist politics.
-David Broder provides a compelling historical account to illuminate the contemporary situation in Italy and ties it powerfully to the wider turn towards reaction.
-Broder succeeds in mapping how ideas we have been told were relegated to the dustbin of history have made their return to the mainstream.
-Beyond the significance of the book, Broder's writing style makes it both extremely accessible and engaging.’- Aurelien Mondon, Co-author of Reactionary Democracy: How Racism and the Populist Far Right Become Mainstream
+'A very important book that should be read by anyone concerned about the resurgence of far-right and (post)fascist politics ...
+Provides a compelling historical account to illuminate the contemporary situation in Italy and ties it powerfully to the wider turn towards reaction.
+Broder succeeds in mapping how ideas we have been told which were relegated to the dustbin of history have made their return to the mainstream.
+Extremely accessible and engaging'- Aurelien Mondon, Co-author of Reactionary Democracy: How Racism and the Populist Far Right Become Mainstream

 Introduction: Mussolini's Granddaughters